James Martin’s Islands to Highlands cooks with amazing wasabi

 6. Whisk together the cornflour and sparkling water in a large bowl.

-7. To prepare the spring onions, carefully slice each one from the root to the top 6 times, ensuring you keep the root-end intact.
+7. To prepare the spring onions, carefully slice each one from the root to the top six times, keeping the root end intact.

 For the Deep-Fried Spring Onions